 Matera is famous in Italy for its “Sassi”, windowless dwellings carved out of rock that date back to prehistoric times which were inhabited consistently up to the 20th century.
 It’s thought that Italy’s first human settlers, a troglodyte community, lived in the Sassi of Matera.

 “Sassi” on one side of Matera’s deep ravine:

-Matera brought shame and scandal to Italy in 1945, when Carlo Levi exposed the living conditions in the Sassi.
-Levi wrote of extended families living in airless “black holes” together with sheep, goats and pigs, the children naked or in rags, prematurely wrinkled and skeletal.
-With its widespread misery, filth and disease, this forgotten backwater resembled “a city hit by the plague”.
+Matera brought shame and scandal to Italy in 1945, when Carlo Levi wrote of extended families living in airless “black holes” together with sheep, goats and pigs, the children naked or in rags, prematurely wrinkled and skeletal.
+This forgotten backwater resembled “a city hit by the plague”.

 Inhabitants of the old Sassi:

 Below: walking near the vertical ravine, “La Gravina”, above which lies the city and its Sassi.

 An old “Sasso”: